-Like any other job, teaching English as a foreign language in Madrid has its upside and its downside.
+Like any other job, teaching English in Madrid has its upside and its downside.
 Here are a few pros and cons for your consideration.

 PRO: Teaching EFL is cool